-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 2129.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-38J-10-LO Lightning serial number 42-67618.
 Disassembled and shipped overseas to the South Pacific and reassembled.

-On January 20, 1944 took off from Stirling Airfield on a mission to escort bombers over Rabaul.
+On January 20, 1944 took off from Stirling Airfield piloted by 2nd Lt Dwight M. Kelly on a mission to escort bombers over Rabaul.
 Over the target, the escorting P-38s engaged in air combat against Japanese fighters.
 At 1:30pm, Kelly's P-38 was last reported to be near the Warangoi River The combat report stated: "Plane was not seen after combat occurred.
 The information received is not reasonably conclusive evidence of death.”

 Henry Sakaida adds:

 "[Captain Cotesworth B. Head had ditched in P-38J 42-67155].
 Two days later, 2/Lt Dwight M. Kelly parachuted and was seen by Head, who went looking for him.
 I surmise that on 20 January, the two P-38 pilots found each other.
 Then, they saw a dogfight and a parachute.
 Thinking that the parachutist was American, they went to look for him but instead found Ishida a Zero pilot from the 253 Kokutai instead.

 Ishida was stunned to come face-to-face with two Americans!
 One of them had a pistol in his hand.
 Ishida smiled and approached them, as if he was going to shake hands.
 The Americans, knowing that he was unarmed, let their guards down, smiled, and closed.
 Suddenly, Ishida kicked the gun out of the American’s hand.
 He hit him between the eyes with his fist and a vicious hand-to-hand struggle ensued.